Opposite of VERBOSE – 35 Antonyms With Sentence Examples

 Epigrammatic His verbose storytelling lacked the impact of brevity.
 Her writing was epigrammatic and to the point, engaging the readers immediately.

-READ: Opposite of RESTRICTED - 35 Antonyms With Sentence Examples
+READ: Opposite of INCLINATION - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of VERBOSE